jrhughes90/Fingerprint-Auth0-marketplace/login-action/installation_guide.md

-# Auth0 Marketplace / Fingerprint -  Account Takeover Protection
+# Fingerprint - Account Takeover Protection for Auth0 Users

 The Fingerprint and Okta Customer Identity Cloud (CIC) powered by Auth0 integration is designed to provide a unique identifier for each of your user's devices.
 This is a powerful signal that helps reduce fraud and improve the user experience.